Deutsch Intern

 Complexity of the media technology implementation What media technology is available?
 How complex should the media technology setup be?

-Degree of co-creation by the students How can students be involved in the implementation of hybrid teaching?
+Degree of co-creation by the students How can students be involved in the implementation of the hybrid course?

-And finally, as we found out that students also make their participation behavior dependent on that of other students, teachers create polls on the learning platform in plenty of time before each session, which are set up so that all course participants can view the results of the poll.
+As we found out that students also make their participation behavior dependent on that of other students, lecturers are adviced to create polls on the learning platform in time before each session, which are set up so that all course participants can view the results of the poll.
 Students then vote before each session on whether they would like to take part in the hybrid course online or on site.
-This voting also helps the teachers, as they can adapt their didactic planning accordingly.
+This voting also helps the lecturers, as they can adapt their didactic planning accordingly.

 Breitschwerdt, L.; Hümmer, C. & Egetenmeyer, R. (2024).
 Gestaltungsanforderungen hybrider Settings in der Hochschullehre aus der Perspektive von Studierenden.
 Bildungsforschung.
 30(1). https://doi.org/10.25539/bildungsforschung.v30i1.1029

-Breitschwerdt, L.; Hümmer, C.; & Egetenmeyer, R. (in preparation).
+Breitschwerdt, L.; Hümmer, C.; & Egetenmeyer, R. (angenommen).
 Umsetzung synchron-hybrider Settings an Hochschulen.
-Ein Erfahrungsbericht zur Ermöglichung ko-kreativer syn-chron-hybrider Lehr-Lern-Settings im Hochschulkontext.
-In Schmidt-Lauff S. (Hg.), (Trans-formative) Digitale Kompetenzen – Entwicklungen für Hochschule, Studium und Gesellschaft (S. NN).
+Ein Erfahrungsbericht zur Ermöglichung ko-kreativer synchron-hybrider Lehr-Lern-Settings im Hochschulkontext.
+In Schmidt-Lauff S. (Hg.), (Transformative) Digitale Kompetenzen – Entwicklungen für Hochschule, Studium und Gesellschaft (S. NN).
 Wbv.

 Foraster, M. J.; Egetenmeyer, R.; Soler-Gallart, M.; de Aguileta, A. L.; Flecha, R. (2023).
 Soler, Egetenmeyer, Lopez, Flecha (2023).
 Dialogic teaching beyond words.
 Multidisciplinary Journal of Educational Research, 13 (3), pp: 313 –324.
 DOI: https://doi.org/10.17583/remie.12867 In Citavi anzeigen